Bachelor of Science (BS) in Finance Degree

 Bachelor’s Degree in Finance Course Topics

 Like all degrees earned from the Colangelo College of Business at GCU, the BS in Finance is based on core business domains.
-These domains ensure that you are a well-rounded, ethical practitioner.
-You will learn how to develop useful communication and critical thinking skills, information literacy and research skills, business and operations understanding, as well as legal and ethical practices.
+These domains help you become a well-rounded, ethical practitioner.
+You will be taught how to develop useful communication and critical thinking skills, information literacy and research skills, business and operations understanding, as well as legal and ethical practices.

 The undergraduate financial degree program core classes focus on: